HabanaAI/Model-References/PyTorch/nlp/bert/README.md

 ## Training the Model
 Clone the Model-References git.
-Set up the data set as mentioned in the section "Set up dataset".
+Set up the dataset as mentioned in the section "Set up dataset".

 ```
 cd Model-References/PyTorch/nlp/bert